Lina Ron: Death

-On 5 March 2011, Andrés Izarra, then head of the Ministry of Popular Power for Communication and Information announced that Lina Ron died of "coronary obstructive disease of long standing".
-Officials of the Bello Monte morgue in Caracas ruled that she did not die of a rumored drug overdose since there were no leaks found on any of her organs.
-Following the death of Ron, President Chávez stated that she "was a sharp sword and living flame of popular socialist Bolivarian Revolution" and that "with the departure of Lina Ron the sword sharpens more and the flame grows more".
+On 5 March 2011, Andrés Izarra, then head of the Ministry of Communication and Information announced that Lina Ron died of "coronary obstructive disease of long standing".
+Officials of the Bello Monte morgue in Caracas ruled that she did not die of a reported medicine overdose or intoxication since there were no leaks found on any of her organs.
+Following her death, President Chávez stated that she "was a sharp sword and living flame of popular socialist Bolivarian Revolution" and that "with the departure of Lina Ron the sword sharpens more and the flame grows more".